simplesconsultoria/sc.periodicals/README.txt

 It's a very simple portlet.
 You just need to enter a name for header (optional).
 Other information is not necessary.

-The portlet will show the last published periodical and another 2 articles.
+The portlet will show the last published periodical and another articles that quantity can be configured.
+And the size of image too.
-These articles should be published too.
+These articles should be published.
 It will show the articles in the order that appear in the periodical.

 Mostly Harmless